Sleep Like Clockwork | Why A Consistent Wake-Up Time is Key to a Goodnight's Sleep

 By: Kelly Murray, Certified Adult Sleep Coach, FDN-P

 I want to set the record straight on some sleep advice that is often given but can be confusing and misleading.
 Specifically, the idea that you should go to bed and wake up at the same time every day.
-While half of this advice holds true, I strongly recommend focusing on a consistent wake-up time, rather than a set bedtime.
-Let me explain why.

 Understanding Sleep Pressure and Adenosine

-Our sleep is regulated by two systems: the circadian rhythm and sleep pressure.
+Our sleep is regulated by two systems:

 You're probably familiar with the circadian rhythm, which involves the ebb and flow of cortisol (the alert hormone) and melatonin (the sleepy hormone).
 However, you may not be as familiar with the concept of sleep pressure.